Italy

 The evaluation is done as follows

-Advanced skiing/powder snow skiing Plose – Brixen (Bressanone)
+Advanced skiing, freeriding (powder snow skiing) Plose – Brixen (Bressanone)

-The Trametsch black slope is an insiders’ tip for experts.
-In combination with the Plosepiste slope, it is the longest run in South Tyrol.
-The Trametsch leads down to the base station in a curving line with attractive steep sections.
-Up in the ski area, there are other black slopes as well as freeride terrain above the treeline.
+The black slope Trametsch is an insider tip for experts.
+Combined with the Plosepiste, it is one of the longest runs in South Tyrol.
+The Trametsch features a winding route with attractive steep sections leading down to the valley station.
+At the top of the ski area, there are additional black slopes as well as open terrain above the tree line.

 Information for advanced skiers, freeriders